danmxli/danmxli.github.io/_posts/2023-01-09-custom_landing_page.md

 ### Software used
 > HTML <br>
 > CSS <br>
-> JAVASCRIPT
+> JAVASCRIPT <br>
+> React

 ### Objective
         Use HTML CSS JAVASCRIPT front end web development tools to build a landing page UI.
+        Use React to implement dynamic web features.

 ### Description
-Want an aesthetic backround in your landing page alongside your messaging history?
 This UI is new and improved, and incorporates visual aspects of digital creativity and productivity.
+Looking to market this custom landing page to non-profit companies and startups.